IgorMundstein/WinMemoryCleaner/README.md

 **The short answer:** Yes, it's still useful for a massive number of users, and it's the opposite of snake oil because it's built on transparency and verifiable proof.

-**The longer answer:** We've all been burned.
+**The longer answer:** We've all been burnt.
 The PC utility market has a dark history of deceptive "boosters" that preyed on users' frustrations.
 They were the T-Virus of the software world, promising performance but often making things worse with shady, undocumented tricks.
 That history creates a lot of justified prejudice.

 WinMemoryCleaner is the **antivirus serum**.
 It's not a magical cure-all, but a targeted, clean, and honest tool.
 Here's why it's different and still relevant: